Information for Consumers

 Because of the prohibition on limited dual agency, the licensee you have been working with cannot continue to act for you.
 However, you can choose a different licensee to represent you going forward.
 Your licensee can suggest names of other licensees who may be able to assist you.

-In my opinion, there are pros and cons with these new changes, we have a very large database and advertise our listings on emails as well as on other social media platforms.
+Our Langley BC real estate team believes, there are pros and cons with these new changes, we have a very large database and advertise our listings on emails as well as on other social media platforms.
 Our combined years of business exceed 35 years in the Industry.
 WE know a lot of people and this will termendisly effect the way our clients going forward.